Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/special_effects/volume.rst

 ^^^^^

 Ideally try to accomplish as much as you can with the other volume settings and lighting before using the reflection controls.
-If you stick to what's physically plausible, the material will act correctly, and be more predictable and usable in a wider range of lighting scenarios.
+If you stick to what is physically plausible, the material will act correctly, and be more predictable and usable in a wider range of lighting scenarios.
 Of course you can always break the rules too!